meganz/mpenc_doc/source/engineering.rst

 allows us to detect errors -- such as transport failures in sending messages, or trial decryption failures in receiving packets -- but in a loosely-coupled way that discourages violation of the separation of layers.
-One reasonable extension is to use a 3-value logic to represent {accept, try later, reject}, which helps both of the previous cases.
+One reasonable extension for the future, is to use a 3-value logic to represent {accept, try later, reject}, which helps both of the previous cases.

 This concludes the overview of our reference implementation.
 All the code that is not mentioned here, is a straightforward application of software engineering